DubaiSchools.ai Dubai Schools.ai

 • ADEK — Abu Dhabi equivalents

-• School-published establishment dates and enrollment figures, cross-checked against inspection reports
+• School-published establishment dates and enrolment figures, cross-checked against inspection reports

-Scores are recomputed whenever new KHDA inspection results are released (typically once a year) and when schools file updated enrollment figures.
+Scores are recomputed whenever new KHDA inspection results are released (typically once a year) and when schools file updated enrolment figures.

 Independence